Nelchina, Alaska: Geography

 Nelchina appears on the Valdez D-8 on the U.S.Geological Survey Map.
 The elevation is 2,402 feet.
 Nelchina is located between Milepost 137.5 and 150.5 of the Glenn Highway, at the junction of the Little Nelchina River and Crooked Creek.
 It is about 30 miles west of Glennallen and Mendeltna, just east of Mat-Su Borough Boundary.
-Nelchina is located at the Chitina Recording Districet.
+Nelchina is located at the Chitina Recording District.

 According to the United States Census Bureau, the CDP has a total area of 46.7 sqmi, of which, 46.0 sqmi of it is land and 0.7 sqmi of it (1.48%) is water.